 Sarah Ratliff's 30-second elevator speech about her:

 Sarah Ratliff is a corporate America escapee turned eco-organic farmer, writer, published book author and activist.
 She is the co-author of Being Biracial: Where Our Secret Worlds Collide, an anthology of essays exploring mixed-race identity that has attracted 50+ 5-star reviews on Amazon.
 Her main topics of interest are Puerto Rico, medicinal cannabis, health, race and gender, addiction, politics and the environment.
-Her bylines have appeared in Big Buds Magazine, The Fix, Addiction.com, High Times, Civilized, Merry Jane, Mother Earth News, Blavity, AAA Northeast and TripSavvy.
+Her bylines have appeared in Big Buds Magazine, LA Weekly, the Village Voice, The Fix, Addiction.com, High Times, Civilized, Merry Jane, Mother Earth News, Blavity, AAA Northeast and TripSavvy.